department-of-veterans-affairs/vets-website/src/applications/personalization/dashboard/README.md

 # Purpose and overview

-The authenticated experience team wants to work towards a concierge-like VA experience, one that puts veterans' and other customers at the center of the interaction.
+The authenticated experience team wants to work towards a concierge-like VA experience, one that puts veterans and other customers at the center of the interaction.

 My VA aims to meet this expectation by providing Veterans with a direct route to their most critical tasks and updates.